 The Snyder Cut finds a new home

 Despite support from the cast, and from Snyder himself, the momentum of #ReleaseTheSnyderCut might have died out if it wasn’t for the fact that the material to create Snyder’s vision actually exists.
-While it’s estimated that reworking the discarded footage into a finished release might cost $30 million, doing so is much more achievable than with other films, where missing scenes were never shot.
+While it’s estimated that reworking the discarded footage into a finished release might cost over $30 million, doing so is much more achievable than with other films, where missing scenes were never shot.

 In May, after nearly three years of #ReleaseTheSnyderCut, Warner announced that the director’s vision would air in 2021 on its streaming service, HBO Max.
 The decision bears the hallmarks of a marketing masterstroke, leveraging the pent-up demand for a near-mythical cut to drive launch sign-ups for the service.
 At the same time, it highlights the potential for other streaming services and studios to identify, satisfy and benefit from fan demand.

 Masters of redirection

 While DVD and Blu-ray were the ideal vehicles for the director’s cut of yesterday, today’s home video market is driven by subscription streaming platforms like Disney+, Hulu and Netflix.
 Already, some offer alternative versions of content alongside each other.
 Amazon Prime, for example, lists premium movies like Moana with and without bonus features.

 When it comes to distributing multiple cuts of a film, digital platforms enjoy key advantages over physical media.
 Streaming services don’t face the rapidly scaling costs of producing, distributing and stocking different SKUs.
 By operating in multiple territories, they can combine comparatively niche groups in each country into a viable global audience.